-All students are required to maintain an accurate and current local and permanent address with the university registrar.
+All students are required to maintain an accurate and current permanent address and phone number with the university registrar.

 (C) Meeting with university official.

 Following notification of charges, respondents are strongly encouraged to and shall be afforded the opportunity to meet with a university official for the purpose of explaining the university student conduct process and discussion of the charges.